spacetelescope/jwst/CONTRIBUTING.md

 	The docstring style for the `jwst` repository generally conforms to the [Numpy style guide](https://numpydoc.readthedocs.io/en/latest/format.html), and the docstring
 	style rules are enforced using [numpydoc-validation](https://numpydoc.readthedocs.io/en/latest/validation.html).
-	To run these checks locally, use the command
+	To run these checks standalone, use the command

         >> pre-commit run numpydoc-validation

+* **Spell checking**

+	We use [Codespell](https://github.com/codespell-project/codespell) to check for common misspellings in both our codebase and documentation.
+	To run the spell checker standalone, use the command

+        >> pre-commit run codespell

 * **PEP-compliant type hints**